Understanding Multistationarity of Fully Open Reaction Networks: Limitations of simple ML approaches

-Let us start by experimenting with the smallest fully open networks, namely fully open networks with only one irreversible or reversible non-flow reaction.
-Joshi has completely classified multistationarity of these networks in \cite{Joshi-2013} using deficiency results (Section~\ref{sec:multi_and_deficiency}).
+In some cases there are existing results making explicit the relationship.
+For example, for the smallest fully open networks, namely fully open networks with only one irreversible or reversible non-flow reaction, Joshi has completely classified multistationarity of these networks in \cite{Joshi-2013} using deficiency results (Section~\ref{sec:multi_and_deficiency}).

 \begin{thm} \emph{(\cite[Theorem 4.1]{Joshi-2013}).} Let $\cN$ be a fully open network with $\cS=\lbrace X_1,\dots,X_n\rbrace$ and only one non-flow reaction as follows.

 The network $\cN$ is multistationary if and only if